zakirullin/cognitive-load/README.md

   Code Complexity vs. Experience from <a href="https://twitter.com/flaviocopes">@flaviocopes</a>
 </details>

 > One principle duct tape programmers understand well is that any kind of coding technique that’s even slightly complicated is going to doom your project.
-Duct tape programmers tend to avoid C++, templates, multiple inheritance, multithreading and a host of other technologies that are all totally reasonable, when you think long and hard about them, but are, honestly, just a little bit too hard for the human brain.
+Duct tape programmers tend to avoid C++, templates, multiple inheritance, multithreading and a host of other technologies that are all totally reasonable, when you think long and hard about them, but are, honestly, **just a little bit too hard for the human brain**.
 > **Joel Spolsky**

 ## Conclusion